automorph-org/automorph/docs/Examples.md

 # Examples

-Most of the following examples are using [default plugins](Plugins).
+The following examples typically use [default plugins](Plugins) but will work equally well with other plugins.

 ## Basic